nelsonfigueroa/nelson.cloud/content/posts/2025-02-18-delete-all-pulumi-stacks-in-one-go.md

 awk '{print $1}'
 ```

 This is a loop in one-liner format.
-It reads the previous output line by line and assigns each line to an array called `stack`, then runs the command `pulumi stack rm -y` on each stack.
+It reads the previous output line by line and assigns each line to a string variable called `stack`, then runs the command `pulumi stack rm -y` on each stack.
 ```shell
 while read -r stack; do pulumi stack rm -y "$stack"; done;
 ```